If you carefully study this booklet about Peter’s epistles, you will see that God is giving us a more comprehensive overview than ever before.

 That means that Jesus Christ is only speaking to the pcg today!
 God speaks to His very elect through new revelation.

-A Laodicean member asked me a question recently.
-She asked, “How does your group differ from all the other groups?”
+A Laodicean member once asked me, “How does your group differ from all the other groups?”
 (She meant the wcg and the other groups that came out of the wcg.)

 I explained to her that it was the new revelation (or the “present truth”).
 Christ always gives new revelation to the Church doing His Work.
 The Work then must deliver that message—new revelation—through the open door, which Christ provides (Revelation 3:7-8).